amymtran/obxiscool/README.md

 Netflix and the Outer Banks cast has confirmed a second season.
 Season 2 officially began filming on August 31, 2020.
 We can hopefully expect Season 2 to air in 2021.

 ## Watch Here
 Haven't watched Outer Banks or want to rewatch it?
-Watch exculsively on [Netflix](https://www.netflix.com) or on the Netflix app. hihi
+Watch exculsively on [Netflix](https://www.netflix.com) or on the Netflix app.